Random Group Generator

 Handle odd numbers

-If the headcount is uneven, the final output may include one trio or one single person.
+If the headcount is uneven, the partner generator may include one trio or one single person.

 4. 4